 - Type of soil in lawn

-- Are there plant beds to be watered
+- Whether there are plant beds to be watered

 - Shape of the lawn

-- Walkways/driveways that need to be dug under
+- Walkways or driveways that need to be dug under

 - Repairing lawn or plant bed areas